 Parents/guardians shall be permitted to decline use of District provided transportation for their child returning from, any school-sponsored or school-endorsed trip taken after the school day.
 Parents/guardians who make the voluntary choice to decline District-provided transportation shall be required to sign a waiver on a form created for that purpose by the District.

 The school Principal shall determine the date, no later than two (2) days prior to the trip, that the signed and dated waiver must be received by the Principal/designee.
 Waivers must be kept on file at least one (1) calendar year from the date of receipt.
-Waivers shall not be accepted for trips taken during the school day.

 In no event and under no circumstances shall a Principal/designee accept a form waiving school District-provided transportation, the effect of which would lead to a student being transported in a vehicle to be driven by an enrolled District student or anyone under the age of twenty-one (21).
 If District-provided transportation to a school-sponsored or school-endorsed trip is declined by parents/guardians for their child, the District expressly hereby advises that neither it nor its employees or officials will assume liability or otherwise be held accountable for either the means or safety of the transportation chosen as an alternate to District-provided transportation.